Which Security Protocol should be used for websites?

 Both parties generate session keys to encrypt and decrypt communication.

-For new session It always generate new keys for communication.
+For a new session It always generates new keys for communication.

-TLS included message authentication code (MAC) to ensure that message has not to be altered.
+TLS included message authentication code (MAC) to ensure that the message has not been altered.